South Boston: M Street Park

 Between M and N streets and north of Broadway, the M Street Park was one of the most desirable addresses in Boston in the late 19th century, and the brownstone buildings overlooking the park on the south side of the park remain some of the best examples of this style of architecture in New England.
 M Street Park is also home to the first standing Vietnam memorial in the nation.
 Included in this memorial are all the names of the South Boston residents who gave their lives fighting for the United States.

 South Boston Maritime Park

 Located at D Street and Northern Avenue, Boston, Massachusetts, the park is a rectangle of green lawn, gardens, trees, benches, and paved walkways.
 Artwork along the paths displays fish and sea motifs, paying tribute to the city's maritime background.
 The roofed seating area provides partial shade and tables and chairs, an ideal spot for lunch.
-A seasonal café on the premises and will soon be home to Larry J's BBQ Cafe.

 Joe Moakley Park

-This urban park features baseball and soccer fields, a spray area and a jogging track at 600 William J. Day Blvd., South Boston.
+This urban park features baseball and soccer fields, a traffic garden, a spray area and a jogging track at 600 William J. Day Blvd., South Boston.
 Right by local transportation families have easy access in traveling to enjoy their day.